Shreshth-mehra/habit-tracker/METRICS_FEATURE.md

 - Calculates the longest consecutive streak within the displayed date range
 - Only counts days that are visible in the current view
 - If a streak continues beyond the visible range, only the visible portion is counted
+- Respects each habit's `streak_freeze` window, `max_freezes` per week cap, and `freeze_penalty`, so only eligible frozen gaps preserve the streak and any penalty is deducted when the streak resumes

 #### Longest Streak (Ever)
 - Calculates the longest consecutive streak across all entries in the habit file
 - Not limited to the displayed date range
 - Provides a historical view of your best streak
+- Honors `streak_freeze` / `max_freezes` / `freeze_penalty` so frozen gaps only continue the streak when they meet all constraints and apply the appropriate penalty

 #### Total Days (Displayed)
 - Shows: `entries_in_range / total_days_in_range`